Juhi Chawla: Breakthrough (1986–1990)

-1990s: Success and stardom
+Established actress (1990–1997)

 In 1990, she starred in Pratibandh.
 She also received her second Best Actress nomination at Filmfare for the film.
 Her other releases that year included the family drama Swarg alongside Rajesh Khanna and Govinda, which marked the first of several collaborations with director David Dhawan.
+In 1991, she collaborated third time with actor-director V Ravichandran for his multilingual directorial Shanti Kranti (Nattukku Oru Nallavan in Tamil).
+The film, made with an expensive budget, underperformed at the box office leading into huge losses to the makers.
+The Tamil version saw her pairing opposite Rajinikanth.
 In 1992, she appeared in Bol Radha Bol alongside Rishi Kapoor, for which she received her third Filmfare nomination for Best Actress.
 Another pairing with Aamir Khan in Daulat Ki Jung resulted in negative reviews.

 In 1993, Chawla appeared in four films.
-Her first release was Lootere, directed by Dharmesh Darshan and starring Sunny Deol, Naseeruddin Shah, Chunkey Pandey and Anupam Kher.
+Her first release was the action romance film Lootere, directed by Dharmesh Darshan and starring Sunny Deol, Naseeruddin Shah, Chunkey Pandey and Anupam Kher.
 She played a young woman who receives witness protection through the service of a bodyguard, played by Deol, with whom she eventually falls in love.
-She was cast in two movies produced by Yash Chopra.
-The first was Aaina, which saw Chawla and Amrita Singh play sisters falling for the same man, played by Jackie Shroff.
+This was the first movie in which she was cast in a glamorous role.
+Later, she was cast in two movies produced by Yash Chopra.
+The first was the romantic drama Aaina, which saw Chawla and Amrita Singh play sisters falling for the same man, played by Jackie Shroff.
 Her third film that year was Mahesh Bhatt's romantic comedy Hum Hain Rahi Pyar Ke opposite Aamir Khan, which was a success with both critics and audiences.
 Her performance as a Tamilian runaway, which required her to master Tamil language and dialect, met with acclaim and established her as a comic actress.
 Writing for The Indian Express, Udaya Tara Nayar noted that she played her role "to perfection".
 She won a Filmfare Award for Best Actress for her work.
-The last film she appeared in that year was the thriller Darr, directed by Yash Chopra.
+The last film she appeared in that year was the musical psychological thriller Darr, directed by Yash Chopra.
 The film was one of the highest-grossing films of the year, making it Chawla's fourth consecutive box office hit of the year.
 Darr was also a major critical success, winning several awards including the National Film Award for Best Popular Film Providing Wholesome Entertainment.
 She played Kiran, a young woman about to get married with her fiancé (Deol) when she becomes the object of a young man's (Khan) obsession.